erewok/colibri/README.md

 2023-03-22T15:24:12.893274Z  INFO colibri: Starting Colibri on 0.0.0.0:8000
 ```

-Then, in another terminal, you can send requests and see them get rate-limited:
+Then, in another terminal, you can send requests and see them rate-limited:

 ```sh
 ❯ curl -XPOST -i http://localhost:8000/rl/some-client-identifier